rust-lang/book/src/ch04-01-ownership.md

 Rust’s central feature is *ownership*.
 It is a feature that is straightforward to explain, but has deep implications for the rest of the language.

-All programs have to manage the way they use a computer's memory while running.
+All programs have to manage the way they use a computer’s memory while running.
 Some languages have garbage collection, while in others, the programmer has to explicitly allocate and free the memory.
 Rust takes a third approach: memory is managed through a system of ownership with a set of rules that the compiler